nirperez/Artifacts-Analyzer/README.md

 A script that can read HDDs/ Memory.

-Use Bulk for both memory and HDD
+Use Bulk for both memory and HDD.

-Use Foremost both memory and HDD
+Use Foremost both memory and HDD.

-Strings only over MEMORY
+Strings only over MEMORY.

  Display a menu for the user that will print the following options:

- A- imageinfo
+ A- imageinfo.

- B- PSLIST
+ B- PSLIST.

- C- Connection/CONNSCAN
+ C- Connection/CONNSCAN.

- D- The options to parser MFT for a specific EXE file
+ D- The options to parser MFT for a specific EXE file.

- E- Hashdump
+ E- Hashdump.

- F- Extract commands from cmd
+ F- Extract commands from cmd.

- G- Ask the user to specify a PID and then print it’s PPID if it exists
+ G- Ask the user to specify a PID and then print it’s PPID if it exists.

-Dump the hashes automatically and bruteforce them from the memory
+Dump the hashes automatically and bruteforce them from the memory.